expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ### `FileSystem.getFreeDiskStorageAsync()`

-Gets available internal disk storage size, in bytes.
-This will get you the free space on the data partition.
-The data partition hosts all the internal storage for all apps on the device.
+Gets the available internal disk storage size, in bytes.
+This returns the free space on the data partition that hosts all of the internal storage for all apps on the device.

 #### Example